upciti/ops2deb/README.md

 ```

 You will loose your files...
 To make sure that you won't mess with your system, run it within a container.

+## Migration guides

+### Migrating to v1

+Lockfile `ops2deb.lock.yml` was introduced in ops2deb v1.0.0, before that downloaded file hashes where stored in the configuration file, in the blueprint `fetch` object.

+To migrate from ops2deb < 1.0.0 to ops2deb >= 1.0.0:

+- Install ops2deb 1.0.0
+- Run `ops2deb migrate`